englianhu/binary.com-interview-question/README.md

   Here I wrote another extention page for Q1 which is analyse the multiple currencies and also models from minutes to daily.
 You are feel free to browse over [Binary.com Interview Q1E](http://rpubs.com/englianhu/316133).

+#### Shiny Application

+  - **shinyApp** : `shiny::runGitHub('englianhu/binary.com-interview-question')` - Application which compare the accuracy of multiple `lasso`, `ridge` and `elastic net` models (blooper).
+  - **Q1App** : `shiny::runGitHub('englianhu/binary.com-interview-question', subdir = 'Q1')` - the application gather, calculate and forecast price.
+Once the user select currency and the forecast day, the system will auto calculate and plot the graph.
+  - **testRealTimeTransc** : `shiny::runGitHub('englianhu/binary.com-interview-question', subdir = 'testRealTimeTransc')` - real time trading system which auto gather, calculate the forecast price, and also place orders, as well as settlement and plot P&L everyday.
+  - **Q1App2** : `shiny::runGitHub('englianhu/binary.com-interview-question', subdir = 'Q1App2')` - The application contain the Banker and Punter section which applied aboved statistical modelling.

 ### Question II

   For question 2, I simply write an app, kindly use [Q2App](https://beta.rstudioconnect.com/content/3089/).

+#### Shiny Application

+  - **Q2** : `shiny::runGitHub('englianhu/binary.com-interview-question', subdir = 'Q2')` - An application which applied queuing theory.

 ### Question III